kashinak/kashinak-content-portfolio/README.md

 -  Imagery:
   - The large hero image of the home page is Kashina in her daily work and is a friendly gesture to greet the first time visitor.
 The photo is a springboard inviting the user to hit the call-to-action "get in touch!" button to hire Kashina.

-## Design

- Typography: Font is Montserrat and Yantramonov and sans serif as a fallback.
-Both fonts seemlessly pair well together and provide simple elegance.
- Imagery: The large hero image of the home page is Kashina in her daily work and is a friendly gesture to greet the first time visitor.
-The photo is a springboard inviting the user to hit the call-to-action "get in touch!" button to hire Kashina.

 ## Existing Features

 - 4 pages: 'home' 'about 'contact' and 'resume' pages.
 Kashina Kessler's video portfolio is included on the 'home' page.